demmings/cachefinance/README.md

     *  **defaultValueRange** - A sheets range of cells that contain a default value (use GOOGLEFINANCE() to provide this).
        *  For attributes that have no default value (i.e. yieldpct), just leave empty.
     *  **cacheSeconds** - Cache Seconds.  optional (0 --> 21600).
 Used primarily for symbols/attributes that NEVER provide a default value.
        *  So for prices data attribute, this should be set fairly low (something like 1200 seconds).
 This will cause actual website lookups to find the data every **X** seconds.
-This operation is slow and expensive (resouce wise), but it is important to have fairly recent values if you monitor your stock values during the day.
+This operation is slow and expensive (resource wise), but it is important to have fairly recent values if you monitor your stock values during the day.
        *  For attributes like **NAME**, which almost never changes, you should set the cache value to a higher number like 21600.
 There is no need to waste resources looking up websites to find data that rarely changes - and even if it does, the portfolio values would not be affected.
+*  **LIMITATIONS**
+   *  A custom function has an execution time limit of 30 seconds, so trying to do a massive number of web URL data lookups may cause the function to timeout (when Sheets is not behaving properly).
+The function itself will exit as it approaches 30 seconds, so any stock not processed yet will return a blank value.
+If the function is run again immediately (by changing any value of a parameter - eg. 'yieldpct' to 'YIELDPCT'), it will continue from where it left off.
+   *  For any attribute that gets most of the default values from GOOGLEFINANCE, this should not be an issue.
+For an attribute like **YIELDPCT**, where all stocks must be looked up at third party websites, it can be more of an issue.
+   *  For my own personal sheets looking up 150 'YIELDPCT' stocks can be processed without issue.
 * **EXAMPLES**
 ```
 =CACHEFINANCES(A30:A164, "price", B30:B164, 1200)